-La Fête de la Musique is a lively street music festival held every June 21st in Paris, and is one of the year's most popular events in the city of light.
+La Fête de la Musique is a lively street music festival held every June 21st in Paris and is one of the year's most popular events in the city of light.
 Hundreds of musicians gather in the streets, bars, and cafes of Paris, giving free performances of everything from jazz and rock to hip-hop and electronic music.

-The mood is light and the opportunity to get to know the city's neighborhoods, bars and cafes like a local is rarely better than during this convivial event.
-This is a must for any early summer sojourn in the French capital-- but to really make the most of it, scroll down for our tips on how to navigate the program like the locals do.
+The mood is light and the opportunity to get to know the city's neighborhoods, bars, and cafes like a local is rarely better than during this convivial event.
+This is a must for any early summer sojourn in the French capital-- but to really make the most of it, scroll down for tips on how to navigate the program like the locals do.

 The Fête de la Musique is held every June 21st (the day of the summer solstice) and generally starts at sundown.

-How To Get the Most Out of this Event?
+How to Get the Most out of This Event

 Everyone has their own strategy for making a night of it: Some prefer to sift through the official program and elect a few carefully selected concerts; others like to wander the streets and stumble on great(or mediocre) concerts.
-Personally, I prefer the second approach.

 Snake aimlessly from the Beaubourg Neighborhood, up to République and Belleville in East Paris, getting a taste of everything from thrash metal to Yiddish folk music.
 By letting yourself happen upon performances, you'll get to dabble in different styles and most likely get more out of the event.

 Riding the Metro During the Fête

 Paris buses will have problems circulating, too, as many streets are blocked off to install stages.
 Think about walking to get back to your hotel-- you'll likely save time and may just get a peek at a few more memorable concerts on your way back.
 Make sure to bring a good Paris city street map out with you.

-In addition, the night bus ("Noctilien") service can get you anyplace that the above metro and RER lines can't (but you won't likely need them).
+In addition, the night bus ("Noctilien") service can get you anyplace that the metro and RER lines can't (but you won't likely need them).